 Exhibit 2-20 presents the forecast of enplaned passengers split by O&D versus connecting journeys, while Exhibit 2-21 presents the forecast of enplaned passengers split by domestic and international flight segments (based on the nonstop destination from MSP).
 Total passenger growth is forecast to grow at a CAGR of 1.8% between 2018 and 2040, from approximately 19 million enplaned passengers to approximately 28 million.
 Connecting passengers are expected to grow at a faster rate than O&D passengers (2.0% CAGR versus 1.7% CAGR, respectively).
 This is due, in part, to a higher forecast of U.S.-international passenger flows overall for the industry, many of which use the Airport on a connecting basis.
-Further indication of the influence of international passenger growth is illustrated in Exhibit 2-21, which shows international enplaned passengers.
+Further indication of the influence of international passenger growth is illustrated in Exhibit 2-21, which shows international enplaned passengers are expected to grow at a CAGR of 2.7%, versus 1.7% for domestic enplaned passengers.
 Components of growth by passenger journey type are detailed in Table 2-5, which shows international passengers, and particularly those on connecting journeys at MSP, are forecast to grow more rapidly than domestic passenger types.